npm-wharf/hikaru/README.md

 ## Getting Upgrade Candidates

-Works like the upgrade command but instead of performing the upgrade, only returns the list of resources that would be upgraded.
+Works like the upgrade command but instead of performing the upgrade, only returns the list of workloads that would be upgraded.

-Very useful for checking to see which resources would be affected before running a command.
+Very useful for checking to see which workloads would be affected before running a command.

 It is recommended to use this to check with users before running the actual upgrade - especially if they've been allowed to change any filter settings.